 Librarians, supervisors, and managers are generally expected to maintain a higher level of business dress than other staff.
 On "casual days", staff in these positions should still seek to maintain a high standard of appearance.
-Staff members in these positions are not allowed to wear t-shirts with the exception of library-issued t-shirts for appropriate situations such as parades.
+Staff members in these positions are not allowed to wear t-shirts with the exception of library-issued t-shirts for appropriate situations such as parades and Fridays during Summer Reading.